iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.1.1/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.nj.gov.covidalert 3 reviews"/>
 </p>

+> It's fine for the State of NJ tracking you.
+But, if you like me are struggling to get vaccinated it is totally useless, much like the State of NJ's vaccine site.<br> :date: __2021-03-02 13:23:05__

 > no data update for several days<br> :date: __2021-02-23 18:09:44__

 > Never received any alerts<br> :date: __2021-02-12 03:18:12__